zuiko21/minimOS/hard/roñavid.md

 speed* to about 830 kHz.

-For maximum performance, however, the RDY-generating circuit might be disabled, at the cost of the typical *snow* during CPU accesses.
+For maximum performance, however, the RDY-generating circuit might be disabled, at the cost of the typical *snow* showing up during CPU accesses.

 ## Addresses and sync generation